octo-technology/OpenTezos/docs/deploy-a-node/set-up-a-node.md

 ./tezos-node run --rpc-addr 127.0.0.1:8732 --log-output tezos.log &
 ```

-The parameter `--rpc-addr url:port` activates the RPC interface that will allow communication with the node.
+The parameter `--rpc-addr url:port` activate's the RPC interface that will allow communication with the node.
 By default, it runs on port `8732`, so it is not mandatory to specify it.

 Watch the progress by viewing tezos.log
 ```shell